dbbaskette/imc-telematics-gen/README.md

 </div>

 A Spring Boot application that simulates realistic vehicle telematics data using an **optimized flat JSON structure** for maximum performance.
-Sends continuous sensor data to RabbitMQ with periodic crash events.
+Configured for **high-volume demo scenarios** with 300+ messages/second while maintaining smooth UI visualization.

 ## Features